Measurement-induced entanglement and complexity in random constant-depth 2D quantum circuits: Application to random shallow circuits

 where $\mu_{\Lambda^*}$ is the connective constant of the dual lattice $\Lambda^*$, and $S_e^{(2)}$ is the R{\'e}nyi-2 entropy of the bond state. \end{corollary} This result establishes that if the entanglement of the pre-measurement state is above some threshold, then extensive long-ranged MIE is produced.
-For example, for the square lattice, there are known upper bounds on the connective constant $\log \mu_{\Lambda^*} \leq 0.97$ \cite{Ponitz2000}, yielding an upper bound on the threshold value of the R{\'e}nyi-2 bond entropy $S_{e, {\rm crit}} \leq 1.94 \text{ nats} = 2.80\ldots \text{ bits}$.
-While this should not be thought of as an exact calculation of the critical bond entanglement $S_{e, {\rm crit}}$, due to the fact we have derived only a one-sided bound, we can compare this to the numerically observed value of just over 1 bit \cite{Levy2021}.
+For example, for the square lattice, there are known upper bounds on the connective constant $\log \mu_{\Lambda^*} \leq 0.97$ \cite{Ponitz2000}, yielding an upper bound on the threshold value of the R{\'e}nyi-2 bond entropy

+The corresponding values for different lattices can be obtained from estimates of the corresponding connective constants.
 More broadly, this gives a concrete proof that a fixed (system-size independent) amount of entanglement on each bond suffices to generate highly entangled holographic states.
 In contrast, all previous rigorous estimates assumed a bond dimension growing in some way with system size.

 Provided one has the means to evaluate the appropriate generating function $\mathcal{Z}_{\rm SAW}[\beta]$, the above can be quickly generalized to different geometries of the regions $A$, $B$, $C$: The domain wall configurations included are always those that separate $A$ from $C$.
+Given that the transition of the self-avoiding walk partition function is a bulk property, we expect that long-ranged MIE will arise in the regime \eqref{eq:SquareLatticeCritical} for different geometries $A$, $B$, $C$, provided $A$ and $C$ make up a vanishing fraction of the system.

 The relationship we have derived between random holographic tensor networks and the statistical mechanics of self-avoiding walks can be thought of as a generalization of the Ryu-Takayanagi formula to regimes where bond dimension does not scale with system size \cite{Ryu2006}.
 If the $q \rightarrow \infty$ limit is taken before the thermodynamic limit, then it is known that holographic entanglement is determined by the length of minimal cuts in the bulk that separate $A$ from $C$ \cite{Hayden2016} (this actually matches the asymptotically optimal achievable rate for entanglement of assistance \cite{Smolin2005,Horodecki2006}).
 Our result establishes a relationship (albeit an inequality) between holographic entanglement and the statistical mechanics of the same kind of cuts (domain walls), which now can fluctuate with an effective inverse temperature $\beta$ set by the entanglement of each bond state.
 In the limit of large bond dimension, which corresponds to $\beta \rightarrow \infty$, a Ryu-Takayanagi-like formula, where one considers only the highest-weight contribution to $\mathcal{Z}_{\rm SAW}$, is recovered.